patch-wat/cairn-eclat/srd/bloods/crimson.md

 # Crimson
 A pauper, born of violence and struggle.
 Born to the extremely poor, or those who have to exist outside the law.
 Growing up in this life has been difficult but has made me hardy

-Before I got out, I was
+Before I clawed my way free, I earned my keep as

 |#|Profession |I still have|
 |------|-----------|-|